BalaDaniel/Adult-Income-stats/README.md

-This project is about the insights of adults income.
-Between male and female who are earning more.
+This project is about the insights of adults income. who are earning more between male and female .
 Which job designation hold by most of the people.

 <!---